 Defining a software architect

 A software architect is a professional responsible for designing and creating the overall structure of a software system.
-They analyze requirements, create technical specifications, and oversee the implementation of the software architecture.
+They analyse requirements, create technical specifications, and oversee the implementation of the software architecture.

 Software architects play a crucial role in ensuring that a software system meets the desired functional and non-functional requirements.
 They focus on creating a scalable and efficient solution that aligns with industry best practices.
 A software architect must have a deep understanding of software design principles, patterns, and architectural styles.